-All Superior Training Centre’s staff members ensure that students receive high quality service.
+All Superior Training Centre’s staff members ensure that all students receive high quality service and training.
 We are always happy to assist our students in the best possible way.

 Download and read our Student Handbook – Link to Student handbook

 Getting around Sydney is very easy.
-There is ample public transportation including buses, trains and taxis available and these services are clean, fast and safe.
+There is ample public transportation including buses, trains and taxis available.

-Superior Training Centre is in Ingleburn, Sydney – just 5-10 minutes walk from the Ingleburn Railway Station, which allows students the opportunity to enjoy convenient transport facilities, nearby shopping centres, markets, restaurants and entertainment.
+Superior Training Centre is in Ingleburn, Sydney – just 10 minutes walk from the Ingleburn Railway Station, which allows students the opportunity to enjoy convenient transport facilities, nearby shopping centres, markets, restaurants and entertainment.
 Sydney provides one of the best environments for unique learning and social experiences.
-For further information about living in Sydney, please visit www.cityofsydney.nsw.gov.au.
+For further information about living in Sydney and New South Wales, please visit STUDYNSW

 Student Orientation at Superior Training Centre

-On Orientation Day, students are provided with all the information they need to know about the College and student life in Australia.
+On Orientation Day, students are provided with all the information they need to know about STC and student life in Australia.
 You can ask any questions you like, and we will do our best to help you.

 Some of the topics covered during Orientation Day are;